lhapaipai/symfony-vite-dev/docs/src/stimulus/installation.md

     symfonyPlugin({
       stimulus: true // [!code ++]

-      // or define custom path for your controllers.json
+      // or specify the path to your controllers.json
       // stimulus: './assets/other-dir/controllers.json'
     }),
   ],